AHuffmyer/moorea_symbiotic_exchange_2023/protocols/PR_rates/PR-Rates-Protocol_PR.md

 This protocol is revised from the PI Curve protocol.

-Follow this protocol revising only to reduce the number of light steps.
 For this P & R measurements we will do the following light steps:

-*Dark adapt for 20-30 minutes prior to measurement*
-0 PAR: Dark respiration
-Low PAR: Low light photosynthesis
-Medium PAR: Medium light photosynthesis
-High PAR: High light photosynthesis
-0 PAR: Light enhanced respiration
+Ik PAR: Photosynthesis at saturating irradiance (10 min) 0 PAR: Light enhanced respiration (10 min)
+Ik PAR: Photosnthesis at saturating irradiance to standardize for molecular sampling (5 min)

 PAR levels will be determined by Ek in previous PI curves.

 Modified from Silbiger Lab Protocols - [Respirometer Manual](https://github.com/SilbigerLab/Respirometry/blob/master/Respirometer_SOP.md)

 Protocol for set-up and take-down of the respirometer in conjunction with the Oxy-10 probes and PreSens program ([User Manual Here](/PreSens_SOP.md)).

 **Contents**
 - [**Supplies**](#Supplies)